 Ultimately, reviewing e-tools and products requires weighing cost vs. ease of use, to some degree.
 These tools can create much greater efficiency in the office, so a closer examination is warranted.

-Education and training is another key area to evaluate, as CLE courses and non-CLE training can help burnish a firm's brand, while keeping a firm apprised of all new legal legislation, relevant case law and jurisdictional nuances.
-Service providers offer access to an enormous amount of CLE and legal training opportunities.
-These include seminars on corporate law ethics, M&A, Delaware entity law, and UCC and liens.
-A strong ALSP can come on site and customize an educational legal seminar to that firm’s needs.
+Education and training is another key area to evaluate, as CLE courses and non-CLE training can help burnish a firm's brand while keeping a firm apprised of all new legal legislation, relevant case law, and jurisdictional nuances.
+Service providers can offer access to CLE and legal training opportunities.

 9. Governmental relations

-Relationships with government agencies are foundational for any successful ALSP, as service providers should work closely with state and county agencies and departments.
+Relationships with government agencies are foundational for any successful corporate service provider, as these service providers should work closely with state and county agencies and departments.
 These relationships are often instrumental in ensuring that a partner law firm receives highly efficient or expedited services.

 In order to discern whether a provider makes close governmental relations a priority, ask about their affiliations.
-Are they involved with groups such as the National Conference of Commissioners for Uniform State Laws (NCCUSL), the Uniform Law Commission (ULC), the American Law Institute/ABA or the International Association of Commercial Administrators (IACA)?
+Are they, for example, involved with groups such as the National Association of Secretaries of State (NASS)?

-By making a proper evaluation of prospective ALSPs that's focused on the ideas outlined above, law firms can meet their objective of doing more with less, while delivering better and more consistent service to their clients.
+By making a proper evaluation of a prospective corporate service provider that's focused on the ideas outlined above, law firms can meet their objective of doing more with less, while delivering better and more consistent service to their clients.